AtlasPublicPolicy/power-bi-embedded/readme.txt

  * Report ID: Enter the unique identifier for the report.
 You can find the identifier by viewing a report in the Power BI Service.
 The identifier is in the URL.
  * Group ID: Enter the unique identifier for the group.
 You can find the identifier by viewing a dashboard or report in the Power BI Service.
 The identifier is in the URL.
  * Dataset ID: Enter the unique identifier for the dataset.
 You can find the identifier by viewing a dashboard in the Power BI Service.
 The identifier is in the URL.
 This is only needed for Create Mode.
+ * Background: Optionally enter `models.BackgroundType.Transparent` in this field to make the background transparent.

 = Report Visual =